-May 24, 2015 – In July, I will be exhibiting 8 images from Untitled at the National Institutes of Health in Bethesda, MD.
+May 24, 2015 – In July, I will be exhibiting 8 images from in absentia at the National Institutes of Health in Bethesda, MD.
+Thank you to Fitzgerald Fine Arts for selecting the work.
+The work will be on display in Building 10 from July 11th – September 11th.

 January 1, 2015 – Just in time for the new year, I’ve re-designed and updated the website.
 I also have books and prints from the MidNights series on sale through the Washington Project for the Arts Artfile Online till the end of January.